tauri-apps/tauri-docs/docs/getting-started/setting-up-linux.md

 ### Node.js (npm included)

 We recommend using nvm to manage your Node.js runtime.
-It allows you to easily switch versions and update Node.js.
+It allows you to switch versions and update Node.js easily.

 ```sh
 $ curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.2/install.sh | bash